 Assignments will be posted on the course website (under the "Assignments" tab) after class.
-The due date for each assignment is 11:59 p.m. the Tuesday following class.
-Full credit will be given to students who demonstrate a good faith effort and turn in assignments on time.
-Late homework will be graded beginning at half the available points, unless prior permission has been received from the instructor for an excused exception.
+The due date for each assignment is 11:59 p.m. the Tuesday following class unless otherwise stated.
+The essay assignment will be worth 20 points and will be graded to provide students with feedback about what to expect on the final exam.
+On other assignments, full credit will be given to students who demonstrate a good faith effort and turn in assignments on time.
+Cursory responses to questions that ask for an explanation will be penalized.

+Late assignments will be graded beginning at half the available points, unless prior permission has been received from the instructor for an excused exception.

 Students must work individually on assignments, unless indicated otherwise.